 As a physician practicing Integrative Holistic Internal Medicine, I spend close to 45 minutes of the 90 minutes allotted for my initial consults simply explaining optimal nutrition.
 I debunk fallacies such as the need to eat 5-9 servings of grain per day and that “a calorie is a calorie.”
 I put my patients on a Paleolithic diet that replicates the foods we evolved to eat.

 Below Orlando Bioidentical Hormones Expert Dr. Jennifer Landa shares her opinion on the NY Times article “The Estrogen Dilemma” published April 12, 2010.
 This article highlights one of the quandaries for women of our time.
 The news about estrogen has been very confusing.
-Until ‘02 before the WHI was prematurely halted we
+Until ‘02 before the WHI was prematurely halted we were told that … Continued

 A recent article in the NY Times follows the “Vigor Quest” of baby boomer, John Bellizzi (51), retracing his journey through the male menopause known as andropause and discussing how integrative and functional medicine helped him get his edge back and regain control of his health.